 The State Water Board considers the proposed amendment to the compliance dates of Diablo Canyon Units 1 and 2 to conform with current NRC license expiration dates of November 2, 2024, for Unit 1 and August 26, 2025, for Unit 2 to be administrative.
 During development of the OTC Policy, PG&E noted the discrepancy of the OTC Policy compliance date not matching the NRC license expiration dates of Units 1 and 2.
-Following PG&E's decision to not pursue renewal of the NRC licenses for Units 1 and 2 beyond 2024 and 2025, they decided to request an amendment to conform the compliance dates.
+Compliance with the OTC Policy by the nuclear-fueled power plants was the subject of a review committee established to oversee special studies investigating compliance alternatives for the two plants.
+Following PG&E's decision to not pursue renewal of the NRC licenses for Units 1 and 2 beyond 2024 and 2025, and establishing retirement as the chosen compliance option, they decided to request an amendment to conform the compliance dates.
 Operation of Unit 2 to the end of its current NRC license is supported by CPUC D.18-01-022 and plays an important role in ensuring effective implementation of PG&E's retirement plan for Diablo Canyon.

 Amending Unit 2's compliance date from December 31, 2024, to August 26, 2025, will provide an additional eight months of approximately 1,100 MW of capacity with zero-carbon emissions.
-Although Diablo Canyon uses large volumes of water, compared to the other OTC power plants impingement impacts are relatively low due to the environmental setting and Diablo Canyon's intake structure design.
+Although Diablo Canyon uses large volumes of water compared to the other OTC power plants, impingement impacts are relatively low due to the environmental setting and Diablo Canyon's intake structure design.
 With the retirement of Unit 1 by November 2, 2024, the volume of intake water and associated entrainment impacts of Unit 2 if extended to August 26, 2025, are expected to be approximately half of current use.
 Therefore, operating Diablo Canyon Unit 2 for an additional eight months is expected to be at or below baseline impacts to marine life and other environmental impacts established in the 2010 Final SED.